Azerbaijani nationality law: Persian, Ottoman, and Russian conflicts (18th–19th centuries)

 From the beginning of the eighteenth century, conflict emerged between the Safavids and Ottoman Empire for control of the territory.
 These struggles weakened the Safavid Empire, which then came under attack by the Russian Empire.
-In 1722, Peter the Great led a campaign that established Russian dominance in the Northern Caucuses, including the northern part of Arran.
+In 1722, Peter the Great led a campaign that established Russian dominance in the Northern Caucasus, including the northern part of Arran.
 Though the Persians retained control over the southern regions of Arran successive wars resulted in continuous loss of territory to the Russians and by 1828 all remaining Persian possessions in the Caucasus had been ceded to Russia.
 In Russia, persons residing in the territory of the empire were known as "poddanstvo" (subjects) and were under obligation of absolute subjection to the Tsar until 1917.
 Subjects were neither allowed to emigrate nor naturalize in a foreign state.
 The policy emphasized the collective nature of the community, which was jointly responsible to pay tax, provide labor, and share in the harvest to the landlord and state.
 Foreigners could not enter the country without the approval of the Tsar and were restricted to reside in specific areas and wear identifying clothing.